Sofia Richie Busts Out Of Tiny Crop Top On Instagram

 In the first photo, the model is seen sitting at a restaurant wearing a very skimpy crop top, which flaunted her ample cleavage, toned arms, flat tummy, and impressive abs.

-Richie had her long, blonde hair pulled back into a sleek bun for the outing, with some pieces of her bangs hanging down to frame her face.
+Richie had her long, blond hair pulled back into a sleek bun for the outing, with some pieces of her bangs hanging down to frame her face.
 She looked at a menu as she sported a pair of dark sunglasses.

-In another photo, Sofia, who is the daughter of music icon Lionel Richie, stares out at the beautiful view while she rested her head on her hand.
+In another photo, Sofia, who is the daughter of music icon Lionel Richie, stared out at the beautiful view while she rested her head on her hand.

 Richie donned a full face of makeup in the snap, which included darkened eyebrows, a bronzed glow, pink blush on her cheeks, a shimmering highlighter, and a light pink color on her lips.
 She also added a pair of silver earrings and a silver watch on her wrist.

 In the final photo, Richie shared a snap of her table, which included spaghetti, bread, salad, and a gorgeous ocean view.
-Her boyfriend, Scott Disick’s arms is also seen in the photo as he donned a gold watch for the dinner date night in Liguria, Italy.
+Boyfriend Scott Disick’s arms are also seen in the photo as he donned a gold watch for the dinner date night in Liguria, Italy.

 As previously reported by The Inquisitr, Sofia Richie and Scott Disick have been dating for about two years, and it seems that fans are waiting for an engagement announcement to come.